-Doing a glacier hike in Skaftafell area is highly recommended, where you could pace the glacier tongue in the hillsides of the Iceland's tallest mountain: Hvannadalshnjúkur in Öræfajökull glacier.
+Doing a glacier hike in the Skaftafell area is highly recommended, where you could pace the glacier tongue in the hillsides of Iceland's tallest mountain: Hvannadalshnjúkur in Öræfajökull glacier.

 After absorbing the sights here, meander to the nearby Diamond Beach, where pieces of ice wash ashore and lie glittering on black sands.
 Spend the night in Höfn.

 Leave the smooth, black sands of the south and head into the mountains and fjords of the east coast.
 Trailing the roads up and down, you can enjoy idyllic fishing villages and scattered farms, providing you with an authentic taste of old Iceland.

 The area is known for both puffins by the seaside and reindeer in the mountains.
 So regardless of if you're on a mountaintop or in a fjord, there is always something to look for.
 You'll pass through Iceland's largest forest, Hallormsstaðaskógur, and Lagarfljót lake, where legends say a monster hides, to reach Egilstaðir town.
 You'll stay there, or in one of the nearby villages, for the night.

 Day five brings you north to the Lake Mývatn area, known for its geothermal landscapes, including the Námaskarð Pass, the Skútustaðagígar pseudo-craters, and Mt.
 Krafla, one of Iceland's most visited volcanoes.